Shift Happens: Mixture of Experts based Continual Adaptation in Federated Learning: : Shift-Aware Mixture of Experts Framework

 \ours\ differs from traditional continual federated learning (FL) systems by explicitly targeting both covariate and label shifts using an MMD-based shift detector and a distribution-aware Mixture-of-Experts (MoE) model assignment strategy.
 The system is designed to be modular and can be integrated into existing FL frameworks such as PySyft~\cite{ziller2021pysyft} or Flower~\cite{beutel2020flower}.

-Each party maintains a local dataset and runs a stream processing engine (e.g., Apache Kafka~\cite{garg2013apache} or Flink~\cite{carbone2015apache}) to collect, ingest, and preprocess incoming data streams, storing them in a local database.
-This setup resembles standard streaming data platforms. \ours\ extends this setup by incorporating a shift detection module that computes latent feature representations and label distributions from local data in consecutive windows.
-Covariate shift is detected using Maximum Mean Discrepancy (MMD) on the latent representations, while label shift is detected via Jensen-Shannon Divergence (JSD) on label histograms.
-After computing these statistics, parties transmit the aggregated latent representations, label distributions, and the associated MMD and JSD scores to the aggregator.
+Each client maintains a local dataset and runs a stream processing engine (e.g., Apache Kafka~\cite{garg2013apache} or Flink~\cite{carbone2015apache}) to collect, ingest, and preprocess incoming data streams, storing them in a local database.
+This setup resembles standard streaming data platforms. \ours\ extends this setup by incorporating a shift detection module that computes latent feature representations and label distributions from local data across consecutive windows.
+Covariate shift is identified using Maximum Mean Discrepancy (MMD) on latent representations, while label shift is detected via Jensen–Shannon Divergence (JSD) on label histograms.
+After computing these statistics, clients transmit only the aggregated embeddings, label distributions, and corresponding MMD and JSD scores to the aggregator.
 MMD and JSD were selected because they are non-parametric and lightweight, introducing minimal overhead; however, the framework itself is detector-agnostic and can readily accommodate alternative choices if desired.

 On the aggregator side, \ours\ first uses a set of precomputed thresholds to detect covariate and label shift and maintains a registry of expert models, each tagged with its corresponding covariate regime, represented by aggregated latent embeddings from past windows.
 At window $t=0$, the registry contains only a single expert.
 In subsequent windows, the aggregator uses the MMD scores to match each party (or group of parties) to the most appropriate expert.
 Specifically, parties are first clustered based on similarity in their latent feature distributions.
 Each cluster is then (1) assigned to an existing expert from the registry if the MMD between the cluster’s aggregated representation and the expert's profile is below a threshold, or (2) set up to train a new expert model using a FL process among its members if no suitable match is found.
 For training, we employ FLIPS~\cite{10.1145/3590140.3629123}, which further clusters parties based on their label histograms to promote class-balanced training.